genostats/Fantasio/vignettes/Fantasio.Rmd

 -   gap : the value of the minimal fix step required between sampled markers of a submap
 -   unit : the unit of the markers ("cM" or "Bp")
--   snps.segments : for each chromosome, the list of segments; each segment being a list of SNP indexes
+-   snpsSegments : for each chromosome, the list of segments; each segment being a list of SNP indexes

 You can watch a summary of what was done with :